php-fig-rectified/fig-rectified-standards/README.md

 world.
 But they very well knew it would at some point, as more and more adopt to it due to a lack of guidance making it the "de-facto standard" these days.

+People are not taking a library, framework or code seriously these days, just because it is not complying to FIG PSR(-2), but using tabs (as they always have and always should have).
+This addresses this issue in the PHP community.

 ## Content

 - [PSR-2-R](PSR-2-R-coding-style-guide.md) - "PSR-2 with tabs and consistent brace style"